-Here in CyLab, we are creating a cyber-aware generation inside and outside the classroom.
-We embrace cybersecurity as its own discipline, so students can choose from over 50 courses in security and privacy in various colleges and department across the University.
+Here in Carnegie Mellon University CyLab, we are creating a cyber-aware generation inside and outside the classroom.
+We embrace cybersecurity as its own discipline, so students can pursue security and privacy degree programs and choose from more than 50 courses in security and privacy in various colleges and department across the University.
 Outside the classroom, we’re reaching out to K-12 classrooms around the world to teach middle and high school students real-world cybersecurity skills and build a pipeline of talent to the cybersecurity workforce of tomorrow.

 The National Security Agency (NSA) and the Department of Homeland Security (DHS) have jointly designated Carnegie Mellon University as a National Center of Academic Excellence in three areas: